repository-preservation/lcmap-landsat/README.md

 ### Sample Data

 Once you have setup your environment you can load sample data.
 See `dev/curate.clj` to learn how to load some to use during development.
-This file contains code that can be evaulated in a REPL to load tile-specs and ingest tiles.
+This file contains code that can be evaulated in a REPL to load chip-specs and ingest chips.
 Because it is a powerful used for both local development and operational environments, special instructions (and warnings) are provided.

 ### Problems?